 Families come in all shapes and sizes but does our law around families reflect this?

-In this guest blog, hear from Rachel Lemon who is a Partner at Keystone Law and heads up the firm’s modern families sector.
+In this guest blog, hear from Rachel Lemon who is a Partner at Keystone Law.
 Rachel explains the present law around modern families and identifies where more changes are needed…

 On an equal footing?

 Changes in society mean that the law must change in order to keep up.
 A prime example of this is The Marriage (Same Sex) Act 2013 and before that the Civil Partnership Act 2004.
 Both pieces of legislation have allowed those in same sex relationships to formalise their relationships.

 In the main, a same sex divorce or Civil Partnership dissolution is the same as a heterosexual divorce.

 However, due to the definition of “adultery” (sexual intercourse between a man and a woman, one or both of whom are married to another person), proceeding with a divorce or dissolution on that ground is not an option.
 If one person has had an extra marital relationship, it is not uncommon for the other person to wish to rely on that when bringing the relationship to an end.
 It makes no difference from a legal perspective but from a personal perspective it can be all important.
 This inequality cannot be right and it is likely that the legislation will require reform if it is to truly mirror the divorce process available for heterosexual couples.

 Recent case law supports a change to the way heterosexual couples also formalise their relationships and they are set to be able to enter into Civil Partnerships.
 This is a potentially complex area as it is likely to open doors, possibly, to two people, not in a romantic relationship i.e. sisters, wanting to enter into a Civil Partnership and as a result enjoy certain benefits i.e. inheritance tax breaks.
 This is yet to be decided upon but again reflects the changes in our society and the challenges faced by the law makers.